Sexual Reproduction in Flowering Plants

 The self-pollination can show the following adaptations:

-- Autogamy: In this type, the pollination within the same flower.
+- Autogamy: In this type, the pollination is within the same flower.

 - Cleistogamy: Cleistogamy is a type of automatic self-pollination of certain plants that can propagate by using non-opening, self-pollinating flowers.
 Example: Commelina sp.